Documentation and grammatical description of Chechen including the Cheberloi dialect

 Chechen is not traditionally a written language.
 The first version of the Chechen alphabet was introduced in the 19th century with a version of the Arabic alphabet.
 In the 1920s it was written using the Latin alphabet, but in the 1930s an orthographic system based on the Cyrillic alphabet was created and adopted.

-The data represented in the deposit consist of texts of the monolingual speakers of different dialects of Chechen.
+The data represented in the collection consist of texts of the monolingual speakers of different dialects of Chechen.
 The data also includes texts from a Cheberloi dialect, spoken originally in the south-eastern highland, but nowadays a majority lives in the lowland.

 The special characteristics of the data are several: 1) it was collected mainly from the elderly speakers, 2) the speakers are dominant in the their dialects, and 3) the data consists of culture-specific texts, such as ethnographic texts, recipes, descriptions of traditional procedures.

-The deposit mainly consists of the texts such as folk tales, fairy tales, some traditional recipes, description of traditional procedure, and old songs.
+The collection mainly consists of the texts such as folk tales, fairy tales, some traditional recipes, description of traditional procedure, and old songs.
 Some texts consist of the description of preparation the traditional food, the description of preparation of fabrics used to make clothes in the highland in the past.

 The data was collected during the fieldwork 2007 and 2008 in the Chechen Republic in the frame of the PhD project ‘Documentation and grammatical description of Chechen including the Cheberloi dialect.’